scott-bitterman/QuizApp/README.md

 $ npm test
 ```

-## Security
+## Auth
 1. You must be authenticated to make any successful call to ```http://localhost:4000/graphql```.
-2. You should only be able to perform CRUD operations on a quiz, if you are the creator of the quiz.
+2. You should only be authorized to perform CRUD operations on a quiz, if you are the creator of the quiz.